IBC Member Profiles

 Dr. Jennifer Keyte

 Dr. Keyte is Memorial's Veterinarian and Director of Animal Care Services.
-As a Doctor of Veterinary Medicine (DVM), with 17 years' experience in Laboratory animal medicine and surgery, Dr. Keyte is experienced is program management, and risk management, including Biocontainment and bioexclusion.
+As a Doctor of Veterinary Medicine (DVM), with over 17 years experience in Laboratory animal medicine and surgery, Dr. Keyte is experienced is program management, and risk management, including Biocontainment and bioexclusion.
 During that time Dr. Keyte has been involved in protocol and facility assessment and development for ACL2 protocols in small animals.

 Ms. Wilma Lagerwerf